 Click the Targeted Adjustment tool in the upper-left of the panel, move the pointer over an area in the photo that you want to adjust, and then click the mouse.
 Drag the pointer, or press the Up and Down Arrow keys to make the adjustment.

-These profiles are compatible with older versions of Camera Raw and Lightroom.
-The version corresponds to the version of Camera Raw in which the profile first appeared.
+The process version corresponds to the version of Camera Raw in which the profile first appeared.
 Choose an ACR profile if you want consistent behavior with legacy photos.

 Red, Green, and Blue Primary